wofsauge/IsaacDocs/docs/faq/faq.md

 Once you run the extractor, the resources directory will fill up with all of the XML files, ANM2 files, images, and other various files that the game uses.

-???+ info
 Note that you also have to re-run the resource extractor every time that there is a vanilla patch.

 ### How do I make sprites in the Isaac style? {: .subHeader}

-A good point to start, is by watching [this video](https://www.youtube.com/watch?v=cJ68vYqzSm0) by LeatherIceCream who explains the process fast and easy to understand.
+Watch [this video](https://www.youtube.com/watch?v=cJ68vYqzSm0) by LeatherIceCream who explains the process.

-In addition its best to use ingame sprites as a reference for styles, colors and dimensions.

 ### What is the ID of [the sound effect that I care about]? {: .subHeader}

 Use [this mod](misc/sounds-display.lua), which will tell you what the ID of any currently playing sound effect is.

 ### How do I overwrite vanilla music? {: .subHeader}

 - For normal music replacement, you can blow away the respective vanilla resource files.
 - For dynamic replacement, use Taz's [Music Mod Callback](https://steamcommunity.com/sharedfiles/filedetails/?id=2491006386).

 ### What are ANM2 files? {: .subHeader}